Healthy Eating – Pregnancy

 - Always refrigerate leftovers right away and use a fridge thermometer to ensure your fridge is at 39° F (4° C) or colder.

-- Wash all vegetables and fruit well under running water; even melon, cantaloupe and oranges.
+- Wash all vegetables and fruit well under running water.

 - Have your well water tested for bacteria at least three times a year (spring, summer and fall).
 Sample bottles are available at the Regional Public Health Lab and at Peterborough Public Health.